Pakistan army ends days-long separatist assaults

-ISLAMABAD (AFP) - Pakistani troops have put an end to four days of assaults by separatists in Balochistan province, the army said on Saturday (Feb 6), putting the final death toll at 20 militants and nine soldiers.
+ISLAMABAD • Pakistani troops have put an end to four days of assaults by separatists in Balochistan province, the army said, putting the final death toll at 20 militants and nine soldiers.

-Separatists have waged an insurgency in the vast southwestern province for years, fuelled by anger that its abundant reserves of natural resources are not relieving citizens from crushing poverty.
+Separatists have been waging an insurgency in the vast south-western province for years, fuelled by anger that its abundant reserves of natural resources are not relieving citizens from crushing poverty.

 The days of fighting came as Pakistani Prime Minister Imran Khan was making an official visit to China, which has invested significantly in Balochistan, further stoking tensions.